 Karan Wahi Replaces Divyanka Tripathi On The Voice; Will She Return?; The Actress Answers!

 Yeh Hai Mohabbatein actress Divyanka Tripathi marked her debut as a solo host on the singing reality show, The Voice.
 The actress turned heads as the glamorous host of the show.
-Her stylish avatar and glamours transformation have been praised by netizens.
+Her stylish avatar and glamorous transformation have been praised by netizens.
 But, the actress will be getting replaced by Karan Wahi, who had earlier replaced Arjun Bijlani on Kitchen Champions.
 It is being said that the actress will not be hosting the upcoming episodes this weekend owing to personal commitments.

 When Divyanka was asked about her being replaced on the show, she told IWMBuzz, "I had an unavoidable family commitment.
 After a lot of efforts from mine and channel's side for months no other date could be worked out for these particular episodes to be shot on a single day.
 Hence, we mutually decided for this leave for me.
 I missed the contestants and coaches a lot whom I already love so dearly."